-This is quite an extraordinary thing when we consider that believers in God are disturbed, for it shows that they do not think that they have found a gracious God.
+This is quite an extraordinary thing when we consider that when believers in God are disturbed, it shows that they do not think that they have found a "gracious God".

-One comic said in a tongue-in-cheek statement, "I'm not so much afraid of the end of the world as I am the end of the month".
+One comedian even said in a tongue-in-cheek statement, "I'm not so much afraid of the end of the world as I am the end of the month".

-But we should remind ourselves that the Christian good news deals with the light of divine Revelation and therefore is the Good News of the Gospel of Jesus Christ, which not only deals with man's guilt, but it also deals with man's anxiety.
+But we should remind ourselves that the Christian good news deals with the light given us by divine Revelation.
+Therefore this Good News of the Gospel of Jesus Christ not only deals with man's guilt, but it also deals with man's anxiety.